SCons/scons/README-SF.rst

     scons-doc-4.7.0ayyyymmdd.tar.gz
     scons-local-4.7.0ayyyymmdd.tar.gz
     scons-local-4.7.0ayyyymmdd.zip
+    scons-local-4.7.0ayyyymmdd.pyz

 The SConstruct file is supposed to be smart enough to avoid trying to build packages for which you don't have the proper utilities installed.

-If you receive a build error, please report it to the scons-devel mailing list and open a bug report on the SCons bug tracker.
+If you receive a build error, please report it to the scons-users mailing list and open a bug report on the SCons issue tracker on GitHub.

 Note that in addition to creating the above packages, the default build will also unpack one or more of the packages for testing.